 Class of 2014

-International Business and Chinese student Landry Harlan spent the Spring of 2012 in Kunming with SIT Study Abroad China.
+Peer Advisor and International Business and Language student Landry Harlan spent the Spring of 2012 in Kunming with SIT Study Abroad China.
 Landry chose to go abroad to fulfill requirements for his major and improve his language skills in the process.

 "I had honed my language skills through seven weeks of a small intensive class in Kunming," he said.
 "By the end of the program, my fear of communicating with my mediocre Chinese was gone and I had the confidence to purchase train tickets, conduct an interview, and even to write an independent research paper in Shanghai about advertising in China...
 Experiential learning is the only way to gain knowledge and understanding of our diverse world.
 The adventures and people I met while studying abroad in China taught me this and so much more."